kentezrabetita/kentezrabetita/README.md

 <h2> About me 👨🏻‍💻 </h2>

-- 🎓 I'm a computer science student and a web developer
+- 🎓 computer science student and a web developer
+- 🌱 learning full stack web development
-- 🔭 I’m currently working on my school and personal projects
+- 🔭 working on my school and personal projects
-- 🌱 I’m currently learning full stack web development
-- 💭 I will try and do my best to finish my thesis this year and graduate
+- 💭 trying and doing my best to graduate this year
-- 🏠 Philippines
+- 🏠 from Philippines
+- 🔎 currently looking for opportunities

 <a href="https://www.linkedin.com/in/kent-ezra-betita-64355a212/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>